Bariatric surgery: Frequently asked questions

 Q: What weight-loss operations are performed at Community Hospital of the Monterey Peninsula?

-A: The most commonly performed bariatric operations performed at Community Hospital are the laparoscopic gastric bypass sleeve gastrectomy and laparoscopic gastric band (lap band).
-We are also able to perform laparoscopic sleeve gastrectomy, though this is not generally covered by insurance.
+A: The most commonly performed bariatric operations performed at Community Hospital are the laparoscopic gastric bypass, laproscopic sleeve gastrectomy, and laparoscopic gastric band (lap band).
 We can perform these operations by open surgery, as well, but our preference is to perform them by laparoscopy whenever possible because the recovery time is so much quicker.
 We also perform revisional surgery when necessary.
 We do not perform the duodenal switch procedure or pancreaticobiliary bypass.

 Q: Are there age limits?